Discover how to borrow more with these golden tips

 If you do have credit cards that you use, then reduce the limit.
 By reducing the limit on you credit card you’ll improve the amount you can borrow on your home loan.

-Whilst there are some lenders that will ignore any credit cards if they have been paid off in full for three months in a row, most lenders assume that your credit cards will be fully drawn to their limit.
+There are some lenders that will ignore any credit cards if they have been paid off in full for three months in a row but most assume that your credit cards are fully drawn to their limit.

 They do this because there is a possibility that some people will use their full credit limit in the future.

 If credit card debt is impacting your borrowing capacity, speak with one of our specialist brokers today.

 Call us on 1300 889 743 or fill in our free assessment form.

 The majority of lenders usually add at least a 1.5% buffer on top of the standard variable interest rate.

 This new rate is the rate the lenders will assess your loan against.

 For example, if you want to borrow $500,000 and the current standard interest rate is 7%, a lender will add a 1.5% buffer and assess your loan repayments at 8.50%.

 The buffer is what lenders use to mitigate the risk of interest rates rising.